dgoffredo/brex/README.md

 hafoobazzb
 ```

-The grammar of the language understood by `brex` is a simplification of that
+The language understood by `brex` is a simplification of that understood by
-understood by bash.
+bash.

 In the following grammar, terminals appearing in forward slashes (`/`) are
 Perl-compatible regular expressions, while terminals appearing in double quotes